 This function should be considered experimental due to the common numerical issues associated with finite differences and numerical calculation of matrix ranks.
 So always check results for plausibility.

-An estimation of df is generated for each feature.
+An estimation of df is generated for each feature specified in features.

 A named numeric vector of estimated df for each feature.
 Names correspond to features.